odonnellgroup/odonnellgroup.github.io/index.md

 - What are the mechanisms and rules of synaptic plasticity?
 Work by [Beatriz](https://odonnellgroup.github.io/people/Beatriz_Mizusaki), [Rachel](https://odonnellgroup.github.io/people/Rachel_Humphries) and [Cian](https://odonnellgroup.github.io/people/Cian_Odonnell).
 - Heterosynaptic plasticity: how do neighboring synapses on a dendrite influence each other?
 Work by [Rahul](https://odonnellgroup.github.io/people/Rahul_Gupta) and [Sofia](https://odonnellgroup.github.io/people/Sofia_Raak).
 - How does neural replay during sleep contribute to memory?
 Work by [Will](https://odonnellgroup.github.io/people/Will_Carr) and [Kipp](https://odonnellgroup.github.io/people/Kipp_Freud).
 - How does mitochondria trafficking affect synapse turnover in axons?
 Work by [Naomi](https://odonnellgroup.github.io/people/Naomi_Berthaut).
+- How can synapses learn probabilistically and energy-efficiently?
+Work by [James](https://odonnellgroup.github.io/people/James_Malkin)

 **Statistical methods for neural data**